Skip to main content

 messagestrExplanation of the result

-variancedictPresent when bias detected — contains original and counterfactual decisions
+variancedictPresent only when outcomes differ — contains original and counterfactual decisions

 LLM_GENERATION_FAILEDThe LLM client returned None for the counterfactual prompt

 FairnessGuard requires an LLM client at initialization.
-Without it, verify_decision_fairness() will raise a ValueError.
+Without it, verify_decision_fairness() raises a ValueError.
+Malformed protected_attribute_swap input (non-string values, case-colliding keys) also raises a ValueError — the guard never silently processes ambiguous input.

 9. ContradictionGuard

-Status: PARTIAL / HEURISTIC Purpose: Detect logical contradictions between modeled clauses using a constraint solver.
-Coverage is limited to the supported clause categories below — a “consistent” result is not a proof of full contract consistency.
+Status: MIXED Purpose: Detect logical contradictions between modeled clauses using a Z3 constraint solver.
+The SAT/UNSAT result is DETERMINISTIC; clause categorization from text is PARSED.
+Coverage is limited to the supported clause categories below — a “consistent” result is not a proof of full contract consistency, and unmodeled clauses fail closed.

 Contracts can contain mathematically impossible combinations: